LSSTDESC/CLCosmo_Sim/README.md

 # CLCosmo_Sim repository

-Authors: C. Payerne, Z. Zhang, C. Combet, M. Aguena, T. Guillemin, M. Ricci, S. Vitenti
+Authors: C. Payerne (constantin.payerne@gmail.com), Z. Zhang, C. Combet, M. Aguena, T. Guillemin, M. Ricci, S. Vitenti + the LSST Dark Energy Science Collaboration

-Cluster cosmology analysis using DESC tools and simulations.
-This repository presents the codes that are used in the DESC project "Impact of modeling and observational systematics from cluster lensing and abundance"
+This repository is dedicated to the analysis of the redMaPPer mass-richness relation in the LSST DESC DC2 simulations from a cluster weak gravitational lensing and abundance perspective.

 # Modeling
 In the /modeling directory